MarcNickl/x2/posts/a-website-how-to-for-broke-filmmakers.md

 N﻿ow you should see that a bunch of code has been added.
 Code that is added is indicated in green and code that has been removed is indicated in red.

+<img src="/media/screenshot-2024-10-29-at-12.09.24.png" width=400 > <p><center>G﻿etting code ready to commit</center></p>

 Y﻿ou'll need to write a summery this will be your title for this bunch of changes.
 Depending on your OCD you'll be acurate and this will be helful or a bunch of gibberish is also ok.

-<img src="/media/screenshot-2024-10-29-at-12.09.24.png" width=400 > <p><center>G﻿etting code ready to commit</center></p>

 <img src="/media/screenshot-2024-10-29-at-12.11.57.png" width=400 > <p><center>P﻿ushing code</center></p>

-P﻿ushing code
+O﻿nce the code has been Uploaded/Pushed to github its time to set up Netify.
+In the future when updating your website this is all you need to do.
+Netify will handle its self.